pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 author: Katharine Berry
 ---

-I'm excited to announce a new Rebble service for our paying Rebble subscribers: **Bobby**, a new voice assistant app for your Pebble!
+I'm excited to announce a new Rebble service for our paying Rebble subscribers: **Bobby**, a voice assistant app for your Pebble!

 [![Bobby - Pebble Assistant](/images/bobby/bobby-banner.png)][bobby appstore]